JeffCohen/workbook/books/cs/1-part-one/3-containers-for-things/2-memory-locations.md

 Later, we extended this idea of interpretation to allow numbers to represent letters of the alphabet, custom instructions, color values, geolocation coordinates, and almost anything else we can imagine.

+## Pointers

-However, despite the infinite variety of possible interprations for any given memory address, a value stored in a given memory location is always approached in one of two ways:
+However, despite the infinite variety of possible interpretations for any given memory address, a value stored in a given memory location is always approached in one of two ways:

 1. as data: that is, a numerical value or equivalent interpretation of some real-world entity; or,
 2. the address of another memory location